Selective high schools and opportunity class placement procedures

 Students must:

-If a child is unable to sit the Opportunity Class Placement Test or the Selective High School Placement Test on the test day, or was prevented from doing their best in the test, parents and/or carers should submit a request for consideration of illness or misadventure (refer to Illness or misadventure requests below), along with relevant supporting evidence within 7 days after the test.
-The form will be in the application dashboard from test day.
+If a child is unable to sit the Opportunity Class Placement Test or the Selective High School Placement Test on the test day, or was prevented from doing their best in the test, parents and/or carers should submit a request for consideration of illness or misadventure (refer to Illness or misadventure requests below), along with relevant supporting evidence by the deadline listed in the key dates on the website.
+The form will be available in the application dashboard (Selective high school and opportunity class placement) from the first test day.

 Students should:

-• arrive at the test centre no later than 9 am (note that late arrivals will be allowed to sit the test but will finish at the same time as other students)
+• arrive at the test centre at the arrival time shown on the test admission ticket (note that late arrivals will be allowed to sit the test but will finish at the same time as other students)

-• bring food to eat during the breaks (no nuts or nut products).
+• bring food to eat during the breaks (for the Selective High School Placement Test only – no no nuts or nut products).

-Tests will begin at 9 am.
+The test will begin at the time shown on the test admission ticket.
 There will be short breaks between the tests for students to eat or go to the bathroom as needed.

-Parents are asked to wait quietly at the test centre entrance to collect their child.
+When collecting their child, parents are asked to wait quietly at the test centre entrance.
 If someone else is to collect the child, parents need to send a note with the child explaining the arrangement.

 If something happens to delay or disrupt the test, parents will be informed by text message as soon as possible.